Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-This could be explained by the method of preparation of the experiment.
-As described in Sec.~\ref{subsec:Experimental_setup}, due to the small masses in the experiment the particles are suspended in water before they are introduced into the setup.
-Both during the SEM measurements and in preliminary experiments in water big particle clusters could be seen forming.
-The increase in $\mathrm{\Tilde{FR}}$ could be due to the gradual elongation of the larger clusters caused by the hydrodynamic shear imposed onto the solution by the cylinder.
-Once the shear and breakup of the clusters has proceeded to individual spherical particles, the median Feret diameter ratio decreases again.
-Even though the particles cluster in solution, no residue could be seen on the cuvette walls during or after an experiment, due to the use of the F127 surfactant.
-While the observed clustering of particles may more accurately reflect the state during the actual dissolution process as part of the electrochemical reduction, this phenomenon complicates the estimation of the dissolution state.
-Due to the use of optical techniques, the effects of cluster breakup and dissolution are confounded.
-To avoid the clustering of the particles, the concentration of the surfactant could be increased.
-However, in our preliminary tests this degrades the image quality due to the formation of schlieren or streaks and leads in excess to bubbles and foaming induced by the cylinder rotation.
-This procedure would also not prevent the clusters in the beginning of the experiment, since they are already observed in dry conditions maybe due to tribological forces during the transport or collection of the particles.
-The use of a surfactant during stock solution preparation would introduce an additional source of variability in the experiments since the interaction between particle and surfactant would have to be timed.
-An ultrasonic cleaner could destroy some of the hollow structures in the particles.
-Thus, to disentangle cluster breakup and particle dissolution, in a next step, the mean cluster breakup rate is estimated.
+Although the observed clustering of the particles may more accurately reflect their initial state during the dissolution process as a part of electrochemical reduction, this phenomenon complicates the estimation of the dissolution state.
+The effects of cluster breakup and dissolution were confounded using optical techniques, since both lead to a decrease in $\Tilde{d}$.
+To avoid particle clustering, the surfactant concentration was increased in preliminary tests, but this degraded the image quality due to the formation of streaks, which led to excess bubble formation and foaming induced by cylinder rotation.
+The clusters were observed in the dry powder, possibly due to tribological forces during transport or particle collection, so changing the surfactant conditions will not prevent these initial clusters.
+The use of a surfactant during the preparation of stock solutions would introduce an additional source of variability in the experiments and the interaction time between the particles and surfactant would have to be controlled.
+Furthermore, an ultrasonic cleaner could destroy some of the hollow structures of the particles.
+Thus, to separate the effects of cluster breakup and particle dissolution, the mean cluster breakup rate was estimated.